fionacampbell2022/fionacampbell2022/README.md

 - 👋 Hi, I’m @fionacampbell2022
-- 👀 I’m interested in DevOps
+- 👀 I’m interested in Web Development, User Experience & Data Science
-- 🌱 I’m currently learning automation bascis
+- 🌱 I’m currently learning C++, and extending my knowledge in Python & JavaScript
-- 💞️ I’m looking to collaborate on anything
+- 💞️ I’m looking to pursue projects and internships as a student in the tech space
-- 📫 How to reach me: **please don't hmu**
+- 📫 How to reach me: fcamp3@illinois.edu

 <!---
 fionacampbell2022/fionacampbell2022 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.